-We estimate that the net proceeds to us from the sale of the offered securities, assuming gross proceeds of \$ million (which is the amount of gross proceeds received by us if this offering is fully subscribed), will be approximately \$ million, after deducting the placement agents' fees and estimated expenses of this offering, assuming no proceeds from exercise of the warrants being issued.
-In addition, if all of the warrants offered by this prospectus are exercised in full for cash, we will receive approximately an additional \$ million in cash.
+We estimate that the net proceeds to us from the sale of the offered securities, assuming gross proceeds of \$5.6 million (which is the amount of gross proceeds received by us if this offering is fully subscribed, based upon an assumed public offering price of \$1.85 per share and assuming no warrants are exercised), will be approximately \$4.3 million, after deducting the placement agent's fees and expense reimbursement and other estimated expenses of this offering.
 We may not be successful in selling any or all of the securities offered hereby.
 Because there is no minimum offering amount required as a condition to closing in this offering, we may sell less than all of the offered securities hereby, which may significantly reduce the amount of proceeds received by us.
-By way of example, if we are successful in selling 75% or 50% of the securities offered hereby, we estimate that the gross proceeds to us will be approximately \$ or \$ million, respectively.